mikemoorenyc/new_bce/README.md

 - fix color switch
 - check in firefox
 - check chrome imageproxy thing
-- make a new entry for a new day (white reaper)
+- new sessions for new days

 ## POST LAUNCH